Table of Contents

 Here is what protective gloves are made of and where they’re used:

-• Cut-resistant gloves: Cut-resistant protective gloves are designed to protect workers from cuts and punctures.
-They are made from materials such as Kevlar, steel, or high-performance polyethene.
-Cut-resistant gloves are ideal for industrial settings where sharp objects are handled like automotive, metal fabrication, and glass manufacturing.
+• Cut-resistant gloves: Cut-resistant gloves are designed to protect workers from cuts and punctures.
+They are ideal for industrial settings where sharp objects are handled like automotive, metal fabrication, and glass manufacturing.
 Look for cut-resistant gloves with the right level of cut resistance: protection levels are measured based on the force required to cut through the material and they are rated from A to F (with F being the highest level of protection).
 For instance, Level B is usually recommended for handling small and sharp objects while Level F can resist at least 30 Newtons.
+If you want to read more on how to choose the right cut-resistant gloves, check out our comprehensive guide: What Are Cut-Resistant Gloves – A Buyer’s Guide.

-• Chemical-resistant gloves: Chemical-resistant protective gloves are designed to protect workers from exposure to hazardous chemicals.
+• Chemical-resistant gloves: Chemical-resistant gloves are designed to protect workers from exposure to hazardous chemicals.
 They are made from materials such as nitrile, neoprene, or PVC and are ideal for industrial settings where exposure to chemicals is a risk such as chemical production, laboratory work, and hazardous material handling.
 Look for protective gloves with high resistance ratings for the chemicals your workers will be handling.

-• Heat-resistant gloves: Heat-resistant protective gloves are designed to protect workers from high temperatures.
+• Heat-resistant gloves: Heat-resistant gloves are designed to protect workers from high temperatures.
 They are made from materials such as aluminized fabric or silicone and are ideal for industrial settings where exposure to heat is a risk like welding, foundry work, and hot glass production.
 When choosing heat-resistant gloves, look for gloves with high-temperature ratings.
 In Europe, heat-resistant gloves are typically rated using the EN 407 standard which assigns a temperature range to each of the seven levels of protection, ranging from level 0 to level 7.
 For example, Level 1 can protect up to 150°C while Level 7 can protect up to 700°C. Please, keep in mind that these are the maximum temperatures that the heat-resistant gloves are rated for.
 The actual performance of the gloves can vary based on other factors, such as the specific use case, environment, and handling techniques.

-2. PPE face masks & respirators
+Face masks & respirators

 N95 respirators are designed to provide maximum protection against inhaling hazardous particles, making them ideal for use in healthcare, construction, agriculture and other industries where exposure to harmful particles is a risk.